The Cost of PPC Advertising for Lawyers

 Avoid broad match keyword setting

-If you want to maximise your budget when doing PPC advertising for lawyers, avoid selecting the broad match keyword matching setting on your Google Ads campaign.
+If you want to maximise your budget when doing PPC advertising for lawyers, avoid selecting the broad match keyword matching setting on your Google Adwords for lawyer campaign.
 Otherwise, you’ll have little control over the keywords you’re targeting.
 This means your ads can show up for irrelevant searches.

 Because Google wants you to spend as much money as possible, broad match is selected as the default setting.
 Therefore, when starting a Google Ads campaign, always de-select this option and choose modified broad match or phrase and exact match instead to avoid incurring huge expenses.